RigsOfRods/docs.rigsofrods.org/gameplay/controls-config.md

     <tr><td>Enter / Exit vehicle</td><td>ENTER</td></tr>
 </table>

-It is recommended to use: - CTRL + Home - to start all engine of a plane - CTRL + 7 - to full throttle all engines
+It is recommended to use: - CTRL + HOME - to start all engine of a plane - CTRL + PGUP  - to full throttle all engines

 because some planes could have more than 4 engines and you couldn't control them with your mouse.

 # Config file 'input.map'

 This file defines all key alias for RoR.
 It has the following format: